shannonpileggi/code-review-for-analysts/README.md

 ### Case-when logic

-Do not shoehorn complex logic into a `case_when` statement - this makes it very hard to QC results.
+Do not shoehorn complex logic into a `case_when` statement - this makes it very hard to inspect results.
-Instead, derive simpler variables that can be easily QC'd and then built upon for more complex logic.
+Instead, derive simpler variables that can be easily inspected and then built upon for more complex logic.

 For example, consider date variables imported from excel that need to be converted to proper date formats with dates marked as year 1900 set to missing.